gykcode/gykcode/README.md

 - 👋 Hi, I’m @gykcode
-- 👀 I’m interested in sport, read book and hiking
+- 👀 I’m interested in sports, read book and hiking
 - 🌱 I’m currently learning python, javascript and reactjs
 - 💞️ I’m looking to collaborate on web development
 - 📫 How to reach me ...